semaphoreci/semaphore/docs/docs/using-semaphore/permissions.md

 - **Group**: you can create a [group](#groups) with up to one organization role and one project role.
 Users in the group inherit the assigned roles
 - **Repository**: users with access to the repository can gain [project roles](#project) based on their repository-level permissions

 Permissions are additive.
-Users gaining roles though more than one role obtain the sum of all the permissions belonging to the assigned roles.
+Users gaining roles through more than one role obtain the sum of all the permissions belonging to the assigned roles.

 ```mermaid
 mindmap